The Marsh Owl is a medium-sized owl with a rounded head and small erectile ear-tufts. It is also known as the African Marsh Owl.

 After hatching, the chicks open their eyes at about 7 days.
 They leave the nest at around 18 days while still downy, and scatter in the surrounding vegetation.
 During this time the parents locate their young by their calls and trampling movements in order to feed them.
 Fledging is at 29-35 days old, and they are fully feathered at 70 days.
 Both parents care for them for some time before they become independent.

 Habitat: Open country from coastal marshes to savanna, also inland marshes, moors and montane grassland.
 Ranges from sea-level up to about 3000m.
 Favours terrain with short vegetation and some patches of long grass or weeds.
 May be found locally in rice fields and drainage strips in wooded savanna, sometimes in open areas near or even in human settlements.
 They are absent from forested areas, rocky landscapes and deserts, and avoid extensive long grass.

 Distribution: Africa and Madagascar.
 An isolated population exists in extreme northwest Africa in Morocco.
-Patchy distribution south of the Sahara from Senegambia and Ethiopia to the Cape.
+Patchy distribution south of the Sahara from The Gambia west to Ethiopia.
+More continuous distribution from Ethiopia and South Sudan south to the Cape.
 They are generally resident, but partly nomadic within sub-Saharan Africa.